Weili-0234/Weili-0234/README.md

 - 📫 How to reach me: weili.23@intl.zju.edu.cn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can speak Cantonese!
+- I have some experience in LC-3 assembly language and I am currently picking up C, C++ and Python.
+- If you're interested in these languages, don't hesitate to reach out!

 <!---
 Weili-0234/Weili-0234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.